How To: Get Rid of Flies in the House

 5. Prevent Return Visits

 Flies don’t care for smoke, so burning a few citronella candles while you’re outdoors can discourage them.
-Indoors, use plants and essentials oils with odors that repel.
+Indoors, use plants and essentials oils with odors that repel critters.
 Mint, lavender, and basil are all worthy houseplants to place in your windowsill.
 And a few drops of lavender or eucalyptus oil in a spray bottle full of water can be a first defense if sprayed around the frames of doors and windows, though you’ll need to reapply often.